kegi/php-error-handler/README.md

     public function run()
     {
-        //run your application normally
+        //run your application...
-        //uncaught exception will be handled on "handleFatalError" }
+    }

     public function handleFatalError(PhpFatalErrorException $phpFatalErrorException)
     {
+        //php fatal error detected (such as uncaugh exception...)

-        //call your error controller and render an error page normally
+        //call your error controller and render an error page
-        //if an error occures on this method, the content of "handleUnrecoverableError" will be displayed }
+        //if an error occures while rendering the error page, the content of
+        //"handleUnrecoverableError" will be displayed
+    }

     public function handleUnrecoverableError()